MARKET SNAPSHOT: S&P 500 On Track For 6th Win In A Row As Stock Futures Edge Higher

 European stock markets (http://www.marketwatch.com/story/european-stocks-pause-for-breath-after-8-day-winning-run-2017-10-03) traded in tight ranges on Tuesday, taking a breather after an eight-day winning streak.
 Asian equity markets largely closed higher (http://www.marketwatch.com/story/hang-seng-nikkei-lead-market-gains-in-asia-2017-10-02), though some bourses remained closed for holidays.

-Oil futures and gold futures were edging lower, as the ICE U.S. Dollar Index gained.
+Oil futures and gold futures were lower, as the ICE U.S. Dollar Index inched up.

 (END) Dow Jones Newswires